 When discussing financing options, nearly all of the vendors said they always informed customers about financing options, while one vendor one said they did “sometimes.”
 Vendors suggested increasing the number of measures eligible for 0% financing and encouraged the Companies to improve advertising of the financing options to help customers take advantage of financing options.

+Program staff noted that fewer participants needed financing when incentives were increased for certain measures, such as insulation.

 Application for Financing